 At the Montessori Place School near Uckfield BHESCo are installing an 87kW ground source heat pump to replace their dirty oil heating system, delivering a long-term source of low carbon heat.

 This builds on the work that BHESCo began back in 2016 with the Montessori Place School when we installed a variety of energy generating and energy saving measures when the school first opened.

 A ground source heat pump works by absorbing heat from deep underground and transferring this to an underfloor heating system inside the school building.

 By generating heat in this way BHESCo expect the Montessori Place to reduce their carbon emissions by over 1,000 tonnes during the lifetime of the equipment, while cutting air pollution from particulates, NOx and SOx that are emitted from the burning of fossil fuels.

 Over in Lewes town centre BHESCo are working alongside their long-term partners at the Werks Group to re-purpose an abandoned building into a creative space for offices and co-working.

-We aim to minimise the environmental impact of the building through a combination of energy saving measures, an air source heat pump to replace the gas boiler and an 11kW rooftop solar panel system.
+We aim to minimise the environmental impact of the building through a combination of a newky insulated roof, LED lighting and secondary glazing throughout, plus an 11kW rooftop solar panel system.